pbek/QOwnNotes/docs/content/getting-started/concept.md

 Use [**Nextcloud Notes**](https://github.com/nextcloud/notes) to edit your notes in the **web**.

 !!! warning
-    Keep in mind that Nextcloud Notes currently only supports up to one level of sub-folders.
+    Keep in mind that Nextcloud Notes currently only supports up to one level of subfolders.

 ## Nextcloud Notes mobile app